CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-mac.md

 Move into the `engine/` subdirectory of the monorepo and build the `main` branch with the following `autogen.input`.

-NOTE: Build with stuff installed via 'brew', and not via 'lode'; if you have too many things installed via 'brew', compilation may fail for you due to incompatible stuff.
+> **Note:** Build with packages installed via Homebrew, not LODE.
+Having too
+> many things installed via Homebrew can also make compilation fail, due to
+> incompatible packages.

 `autogen.input`: